A nonparametric framework for treatment effect modifier discovery in high dimensions: Continuous Outcomes

-Consider the setting identical to that described in the previous section, save that the outcome, $Y$, is a binary random variable.
-Noting that $\bar{Q}(A, W) = \mathbb{P}[Y = 1 | A, W]$, it follows that all results of Section~\ref{sec:cont-outcome} apply to these DGPs.
-That is, the absolute and relative TEM-VIPs, as well as their respective asymptotically linear estimators, can just as readily be used to detect treatment effect modifiers when the outcome is binary.
+\begin{remark} Consider the setting identical to that described in this section, save that the outcome, $Y$, is a binary random variable.
+Noting that $\bar{Q}(A, W) = \mathbb{P}[Y = 1 \mid A, W]$, it follows that all results of Section~\ref{sec:cont-outcome} apply to these DGPs.
+That is, the absolute and relative TEM-VIPs, as well as their respective asymptotically linear estimators, can just as readily be used to detect treatment effect modifiers when the outcome is binary. \end{remark}